Warning! There have been changes to the course - please refer to the transition information

 Students who aren't taking part in OUA Pathways can instead follow the study pattern below:

-- Complete any four OUA subjects as electives.
+- Complete any four (4) OUA undergraduate subjects as electives.

 To obtain the Bachelor of Business (Logistics and Supply Chain Management) you must complete a total of 24 subjects, consisting of:

-- Complete any four OUA subjects as electives
+- Four (4) undergraduate OUA subjects as electives

 - You must complete this degree within 10 years